gianlazz/Lazztech.Cloud/GianDevNotes.md

 Okay so in the tests there's a person object on the snapshot but not in the actual container...
 In the tests the name is "unknown_person".

 I need to find in the tests when that person object for that snapshot is being newed up and see why.
 It's probably an issue with the test data.
 That and I should count the snaps between the test and container enviroments.

+I guess in the test enviroment there's one more snapshot that hasn't geen set as no_persons_found than in the container.

+In test Chad Peterson is known and there's a person object on the snapshot.
+In the container it's unknown_person.
+Which is correct.
+I wonder if I figure out why that snapshot has a person if that will solve the issue.

+Okay so I found the issue.
+In the test there's an extra snapshot object for the "/face/unkown/webcam.jpg" again that has the status for the image set as the name...
+It's 3rd in the collection.

+The other messed up one is the snapshot for "/face/unkown/Chad Peterson.jpg" where the name on the person is "unknown_person".
+Which for this one there shouldn't even be person.